Crafting ideas

 Suggestions for antiquing wood and furniture

 • a bag containing screws and nuts of various sizes.
-You hit the furniture with it from place to place
+You hit the furniture from place to place with it

 • a screw and a hammer.
 Make marks on the wood as in the pictures below